Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Proofs

 Instead of looking at $P_{i, t-1}(\Acal^k)$ for individual players, we will now move on to looking at the frequency at which all players (not only the opponents) played within $\Acal^k$.
 We capture that this frequency is high by a series of events

-These events are defined for some small $\beta > 0$ and for a corresponding series of time steps $T_0 < \dots < T_k < \dots < T_K$.
+These events are defined for some small $\beta > 0$ and for a corresponding series of time steps $T_0 < \dots < T_k < \dots < T_K$, and they are $\mathcal{F}_{T_k}$-measurable.
 In words, they capture that only in rare cases (fraction $\beta$ of all timesteps up to $T_k$), any agent chooses an action outside $\Acal^k$.
 Equivalently, this means that in most cases (fraction $1 - \beta$), all agents played actions from $\Acal^k$.

 We note the meaning of the event $A_K$ with respect to time-average convergence.
 For $\beta \to 0$, this event captures that all agents played within $\Acal^K$, i.e., the set of rationalizable actions, for a fraction of the time close to 1.
 If $\beta \to 0$ as $T_K \to \infty$, \textit{this implies time-average convergence.} The following proposition makes a statement about the probability that this will happen.